Can Your Nails Show Signs of an Illness?

 White spots

-Random white spots that appear on the nails are generally harmless and caused by an injury — such as striking the fingertip or repeated trauma to the nails from frequent manicures.
-Other potential causes include a zinc deficiency, fungal infection or allergic reaction.
+Random white spots on nails are usually not harmful.
+They often occur due from an injury — like hitting your fingertip or from frequent manicures.
+Other possible causes are zinc deficiency, a fungal infection or an allergic reaction.

 Blue nails

 Nails may take on a bluish tinge if the body lacks adequate oxygen.
 Heart disease and emphysema may cause this.
-If you aren’t under a doctor’s care for an oxygen-related condition, make an appointment to find out what is causing the color change.
+If you are not under a doctor’s care for an oxygen-related issue, make an appointment to see what is causing the color change.

 Yellow nails